How do I set up public and private access to the API server in Amazon EKS?

 When you enable private access to the API endpoint for your cluster, the following is true:

-- Amazon EKS creates an Amazon Route 53 private hosted zone on your behalf and associates that private hosted zone only with your cluster's VPC.
+- Amazon EKS creates an Amazon Route 53 private hosted zone on your behalf, and then associates that private hosted zone only with your cluster's VPC.

-- The private hosted zone is managed by Amazon EKS, and it doesn't appear in your account's Route 53 resources.
+- The private hosted zone is managed by Amazon EKS, and the zone doesn't appear in your account's Route 53 resources.

 You can only access a cluster that's configured to allow only private access from the following: